sigoden/argc/docs/variables.md

 ## Argc-Generated Variables

-Argc automatically creates variables corresponding to the options, flags, and arguments defined in your script using the `@option`, `@flag`, and `@arg` directives.
+Argc automatically creates variables corresponding to the options, flags, and positional arguments defined in your script using the `@option`, `@flag`, and `@arg` directives.

 ```sh
 # @option --oa